kyma-project/community/governance.md

 ### Revisit a decision (lazy)

 A decision will not be automatically revisited or actively reviewed unless there is an explicit request for it.
+To request revision:

-To request it, create a new `Decision record` in the respective repository and populate  the `Affected decisions` parameter.
+- create a new `Decision record` in the respective repository and populate  the `Affected decisions` parameter.
 The  `Due date` parameter needs to be populated accordingly to the earliest revisit date of the affected decision.
 Populate the context and consequences section with information about why another approach is proposed and a new decision should be made.

-The new `Decision record` will regularly be addressed after the original `Decision record` earliest revisit date has been reached, unless explicitly supported and requested by the ultimate decision makers due to major impact to the project, substantial improvement or community interest.
-In this case the new due date value should be
+- the new `Decision record` will regularly be addressed within the SIG/WG after the original `Decision record` earliest revisit date has been reached.
+The due date value of the revisit decision should reflect this.

+Exceptionally, earlier revisit is possible if supported and requested by the ultimate decision makers.
+This may be triggered if they identify major positive impact to the project, substantial improvement or community interest.